 NOWRA'S Maddy Collier will look to take her AFL Women's career to the next level in 2020, after penning a two-year deal with expansion club the West Coast Eagles.

-Since creating history in 2016, when she became the first NSW/ACT player to be selected for the Greater Western Sydney Giants' women's team, the Nowra High School student pulled on the orange, charcoal and white guernsey 11 times.
+Since creating history in 2016, when she became the first NSW/ACT player to be selected for the Greater Western Sydney Giants' women's team, the Nowra High School student pulled on the orange, charcoal and white guernsey 11 times during her first two seasons at the club.

 But after only making four appearances for Alan McConnell's side in 2019, Collier decided to make the move west during the AFLW trade period.